 To explain that last part a little further, many small businesses are organized as an S-corporation.
 This allows the business owner to put themselves on a payroll.
 Then they can have the rest of their profits pass through to their personal income tax return as profit.
 Avoiding the 15% FICA taxes that employers (and even sole proprietors) need to pay.

 A C-corporation is different in that the business will end up filing a separate tax return.
 Moreover, a C-corporation can sell shares of stock on a public market like the NYSE.
-That said, a C-corporation is what we commonly call big business—not a small business.
+That said, a C-corporation is what we commonly call a big business—not a small business.
 If your small business has reached the point of needing to fundraise more capital by selling stock…congratulations: you’ve made it to the big top.

-Of course, some small business owners are not structured as an S-corp.
+Of course, some small business owners are not structured as S-corp.
 It could even be one person with a mall kiosk (selling goods) or doing tax returns (selling services).
 For the purposes of our discussion vis-a-vis small business payments, we’ll let you (the reader) be the judge of whether or not the term “small business owner” applies to you.

 For years, “Main Street” has been the economic and cultural heart of America.
 Prior to the Covid Pandemic, there were more than 31 million small businesses in America.
 Making up 99.9% of the domestic business ownership landscape.